 The school community works hard at maintaining the friendly, cooperative spirit between parents and staff, the scope and depth of the curriculum, and the quality of teaching.
 It has a well developed team approach to leadership and decision making as evidenced by the collaborative approach at School Council and staff meetings.

 Children wear their uniforms with pride.
 Black Rock Primary is a school with optimal surroundings, excellence in education and warmth of environment.

 Black Rock Primary School provides its comprehensive curriculum in a non-discriminatory environment.
 The staff at Black Rock recognise the need to cater for the uniqueness of all students.
 Each child is assisted to develop to her/his full potential in an atmosphere that encourages learning, self motivation and a commitment to excellence.

 The curriculum programs are based on the Department of Education and early Childhood Development guidelines.
 We have a range of programs in place to meet the needs of specific groups of children.
 The learning environment is one where the children are active participants in their own learning and are safe and happy.

-The school's policies and programs encompass the Australian Curriculum (AUSVELS) of English, Mathematics, Science, Civics and Citizenship, LOTE (Chinese), Health and Physical Education, The Arts, Design, Creativity and Technology and Humanities It offers programs to support students with specific learning needs.
-These programs include Reading Recovery, a Special Needs program, and opportunities for enrichment through the CEAL (Conditional Entry for Accelerated Learners) Program.
+The school's policies and programs encompass the Victorian Curriculum of English, Mathematics, Science, Civics and Citizenship, LOTE (Chinese), Health and Physical Education, The Arts, Design, Creativity and Technology and Humanities It offers programs to support students with specific learning needs, including targeted reading intervention and high-abilities programs in English and Maths.

 The school also offers a program for children with disabilities.